 We think the professional half face respirators are a great but too-often-overlooked choice for preppers.
 They’re not much more expensive than the disposables and take up about the same amount of room in your supplies and bags.
 Yet they provide better protection and comfort.
-We like the very popular 3M 7500 masks for $22.
-When matched with the 3M 7093C P100 plus Nuisance Gas filter ($6-12 per pair — they’re cheaper in bulk at Uline) or 3M 60926 Cartridge plus P100 Filter ($20 per pair), you get the highest level of particulate filtration and relatively good protection against gases and vapors like chlorine and ammonia.
+We like the very popular 3M 7500 masks.
+When matched with the 3M 7093C P100 plus Nuisance Gas filter (they’re sometimes cheaper in bulk at Uline) or 3M 60926 Cartridge plus P100 Filter, you get the highest level of particulate filtration and relatively good protection against gases and vapors like chlorine and ammonia.

 3M 8293 P100 Disposable Particulate Respirator

 Cheap and plentiful, the right disposable respirator is an easy way to protect yourself in the most likely emergencies (fires, pollution, illness, etc.).
 We like the 3M 8293 P100 and Honeywell P1130 P100 Saf-T-Fit because of their best-in-class protection against the widest range of threats.
-A cheaper but still great option is the 3M 8576 P95 Acid Gas at $40 per 10.
+A cheaper but still great option is the 3M 8576 P95 Acid Gas.

 Best gas mask:

 Mestel SGE 400/3 Gas Mask

 There are fewer appropriate gas masks than you might expect.
-Among the few we trust with our lives, the Mestel SGE 400/3 is the best for most people at $175 (before filters).
+Among the few we trust with our lives, the Mestel SGE 400/3 is the best for most people.
 It’s rated for Nuclear, Biological, and Chemical threats, while its more expensive bigger brother, the CBRN-rated SGE 400/3 BB, can also handle particularly nasty threats like mustard gas.
 We dig deeper into CBRN vs. NBC, how to buy gas masks for sale, accessories, budget masks, and more further down the page.